FarelRA/proxyip-tracker/README.md

 # Cloudflare proxyIP DNS Updater

-This project automatically updates Cloudflare DNS records with the fastest IP addresses found by `iptest.exe`.
-It's designed to be run as a scheduled GitHub Actions workflow on a Windows runner.
+This project automatically updates Cloudflare DNS records with the fastest proxy IP addresses found.
+It's designed to be run as a scheduled GitHub Actions workflow on a Ubuntu free runner.

 ## How it Works